Tax Tips For Self-Employed Writer

 Self-Employed Tax Tips

 Below, I’ll share a few of the best ones.
 Please keep in mind that I am not a tax professional; use this advice as a starting point.

 - Normally, employers withhold your taxes for you; things like Medicare and Social Security are automatically withheld.
 As a self-employed person, you are responsible for withholding that money – and sending it along to the government – yourself.
 In the U.S., the self-employment tax is currently 15.3% – this includes employer and employee contributions.
 You must withhold this money from your earnings in addition to the regular income taxes that you are responsible for.
 More information is available here.

-- The tax worksheet linked to above is a great starting point, and should be sufficient for many people.
-However, if you have a more complicated tax situation, a regular job or other special circumstances, it’s probably worth it to hire a tax professional to work out the sheet for you.
-When he’s done, he should be able to give you a percentage that you can set aside each pay period.
+- The tax worksheet linked above is a great starting point and should be sufficient for many people.
+However, if you have a more complicated tax situation, a regular job, or other special circumstances, it’s probably worth it to hire a tax professional to work out the sheet for you.
+When he’s done, he should be able to give you a percentage that you can set aside for each pay period.
 This is what my dad has done for me, and it’s worked great – my taxes came out without a hitch for 2009.

 - I don’t know about your state, but mine – Michigan – does not allow online payments for income taxes.
 I have to mail them a payment voucher, along with a paper check, every quarter – isn’t that quaint?
 Luckily, the feds are more “with it” and allow you to make your payments electronically through a special site they’ve set up.
 It’s well worth it to set up your own account on the site, especially because records are kept for you there.

 That’s all I’ve got for today.
 Next time, I’ll talk about the sweet health insurance deduction that every self-employed person should take – if applicable – and about the Making Work Pay credit that debuted last year.
 Until then, happy writing!